 There is an art and science to fixing valuation dates.This could be addressed in the marital agreement.

 An agreed valuation method can take much of the guesswork and contention out of the valuation issue and streamline and economize the process; it can cut down on litigation.

-Whether or not the business is considered a community or separate asset, the business will be valued for divorce purposes, unless the parties can mutually agree on a value.
+Whether or not the business is considered a community or separate asset, the business should be valued for divorce purposes, unless the parties can mutually agree on a value.

-Valuation of business assets for divorce purposes does not always follow real world valuations: An example:
+Valuation of business assets for divorce purposes does not always follow real world valuations: Example: